Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

+\begin{Question} For all $k>1$, is the relative share $\frac{|G^A_{k,1}|}{|G^A_{k,2}|}$ necessarily finite?
+And, conversely, can the relative shares $\frac{|G^A_{k,2}|}{|G^A_{k,3}|}$ and $\frac{|G^A_{k,3}|}{|G^A_{k,4}|}$ be non-zero? \end{Question} At present, we can only refer to Section 5 in \cite{san2}, where routes to chaos excluding period-doubling cascades were conjectured to be atypical in dimensions $2$ and up (see \cite{san2} for the precise formulation).
+If that conjecture holds, then its proof could possibly shed some light on the answer to the question above.
+Another possible related fact is Theorem 2.7.II from \cite{AB}, which proves certain types of period-doubling cascades can occur only for certain class of four-dimensional flows, but not for three-dimensional flows.
+That being said, despite these results and conjectures, at present we do not know which answer should be expected - as stated at the Introduction, some numerical evidence from \cite{Gallas} and \cite{Tur} as well as the theoretical evidence from \cite{AS} and \cite{GuW} could equally be interpreted as evidence in the opposite direction.

-Before concluding this subsection, we recall it is possible to convert any uncolored $m$-ary tree to an uncolored binary tree - which, intuitively, is like saying the trees in $G^A_{k,d}$, $k>1$ can be converted to trees in $G^A_{1,d}$.
+Continuing this line of thinking, before concluding this Subsection, we recall that it is possible to convert any uncolored $m$-ary tree to an uncolored binary tree - which, intuitively, is like saying all trees in $G^A_{k,d}$, $k>1$ can be converted to trees in $G^A_{1,d}$.
 In detail, recall that to form a binary tree from an arbitrary $m$-ary tree one needs to do the following: \begin{enumerate} \item The root of the tree is made the root of the binary tree. \item Starting with the root, each node’s leftmost child in the tree is made its left child in the binary tree. \item Any subsequent children of that node in the tree are treated as siblings.
 The second child becomes the right child of the first child, the third child becomes the right child of the second child, and so on. \end{enumerate}

 This combinatorial argument tells us that even if for all $d>0$ we have $\frac{|G^A_{k,d}|}{|G^A_{1,d}|}=\infty$, we should still expect period-doubling routes to chaos to play a prominent role.
+This should be contrasted with Section 6 in \cite{EY} and Corollary 6.5, Theorems 1, 2 in \cite{san2}, which, briefly speaking, state that period-doubling routes to chaos are the "general case" for large classes of high-dimensional one-parameter families.
+Assuming this to be the general case, these results could possibly be interpreted in light of the graph-theoretic argument above, namely, that routes to chaos involving periodic orbits are essentially binary trees with some "extra" information.
+That being said, by Theorem \ref{treeth}, that "surplus" information could potentially include a lot more extra data.